-- 1 Select Navigation > Saved Locations.
+- 1 Select Menu > Navigation > Saved Locations.

 - 2 Select a location.

-- 3 Select the location information at the top of the screen.

-- 4 Select

-✓ > Project Location.
+- 3 Select Edit > Project Location.

-- 5 Enter the bearing and distance to the projected location.
+- 4 Enter the bearing and distance to the projected location.

-- 6 Select ✓.
+- 5 Select ✓.

 Courses

 Following a previously recorded activity: You can follow a saved course simply because it is a good route.
 For example, you can save and follow a bike friendly commute to work.